Jettngin/Jettngin.github.io/_pages/about.md

 My goal is to combine my artistic and fabrication skills with my engineering education to become a valuable member of a design and fabrication team.
 With my diverse skill set I can provide unique perspectives on complex, multi-disciplinary problems to help find clever solutions.

-I’m excited to connect with like-minded professionals and explore opportunities in custom manufacturing, creative fabrication, and design for cinema.
+I’m excited to connect with like-minded professionals and explore opportunities in custom manufacturing, creative fabrication, and design.
 If you would like to check out my professional experiences or see examples of my work feel free to check out the 'CV' or 'Project' tabs on my website!